deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 - Area
 - Brightness
 - RMS (Root Mean Square) Contrast
+- Normalized Mean RGB channels: The normalized channels are calculated by first normalizing the image's pixels (meaning, each color is normalized to its relevant intensity, by dividing the color intensity by the other colors).
+Then, the mean for each image channel is calculated.

   - Normalized Red Mean
   - Normalized Blue Mean
   - Normalized Green Mean

 The default label & predictions properties are: